As you consider all the ways to provide support through a WordPress website, do chatbots ever enter the equation?

 Over 50% of surveyed consumers said they’d prefer to have AI chatbots answer their questions while they’re shopping online.
 32% said they were okay with starting with a chatbot that would then direct them to the right customer service agent.

 That’s a good percentage of shoppers who agree to use chatbots amid the shopping process!
+Why not find the best WordPress chatbot plugin to wow your visitors?

 The finance industry has made a huge case for bringing chatbots into the fold.
 Phil Westcott, the Managing Director of Filament, says: